 Fleas go from tiny egg to larva to pupa then they become adults.
 This takes about 12-22 days when conditions are ideal.
 Facts: most of the flea problem in your house and on your pet is due to eggs and larva not adult fleas.
 Your flea treatment and prevention must be designed with this in mind.
 The eggs, larva and pupa must also be exterminated, not just the adult fleas or the cycle will continue.

 Fleas lay up to 50 eggs per day.
 They need to feed off a pet or human before they begin laying eggs and can suck up 15 times their body weight in blood EVERY DAY.
+How many fleas are considered an infestation?
+If you are seeing fleas or being bitten, you should do something about it.
+There is no specific number of fleas to consider yourself infested.
+But, fleas lay so many eggs that you’ll be infested before you know it.

 According to Wikipedia, a flea can jump 7 inches straight up and up to 13 inches horizontally.
 This makes them the 2nd best jumpers in the animal kingdom, compared to their size.
+Do fleas ever crawl?
+Yes, fleas crawl around on your pets skin and bite them.
+If they need to get onto your pet, or move around larger distances, they will jump.

 On average, fleas live 2 – 3 months!
 Fleas are the kings of the hunger fast: they can live 100 days WITHOUT blood aka FOOD that they get by biting their host pet or human.